-So, it’s the third week in January.
+So, it’s the middle of January.
 Do you know where your New Year’s resolution is?

-I used to make New Year’s resolutions…loud assertive ones.
-I’d wake up January 1st, feeling the traditional tidings of miscontent—mildly disgusted and moderately depressed—ready to throw my bad habits to the curb with the Christmas tree.
+I used to make plenty of New Year’s resolutions.
+Loud assertive ones.
+I’d wake up January 1st feeling the traditional tidings of discontent—mildly disgusted and moderately depressed—ready to throw my bad habits to the curb with the Christmas tree.
 Most years I’d vow to break the food-filled hand to mouth reflex I’d acquired over the holidays.
 I’d hop out of bed, into my sneakers and sweats, and throw my body into gear before my brain realized what was happening.
 For a couple weeks, I’d even manage to combine abstinence with exertion.
 But then I’d hit the “Yeah, right!” wall, too hungry and tired to mark any more milestones.
 The bold new leaves I turned over would quickly lose their brilliance and I’d decide to re-root myself in complacency.

 Don’t get me wrong, I can still find plenty of room for improvement.
 And I do love the raw challenge of a brand new calendar just waiting for me to log my pounds lost, miles metered, or whatever weekly results are inching me toward a lofty goal.
 But I now believe in taking a quieter, slower approach.
 “Keep ’em guessin'” is my new motto.

 “Hmmm…what’s different about her?” folks may be wondering, if I’m lucky, this time of year.
 “Is she losing weight?
 Maybe she’s just trying a new hairstyle or she’s doing yoga again.”
 I maintain the suspense and keep on plugging away in stealth mode until sometime mid-year when, if I’m lucky, I can admit to some sort of victory.